 You can make money with your existing digital signage network by creating your own “DOOH” (Digital Out-of-Home) advertising platform.
 Digital out-of-home advertising is an emerging trend that can generate significant revenue for your business.
 It represents a unique opportunity to reach consumers on the go, with powerful messaging that resonates with the intended audience.

 Do you have a media network, whether digital signage or digital billboards?
 Or have you acquired one from another company?
-Taking the time to understand and leverage digital out-of-home advertising will help you generate more revenue from your digital signage system.
+Taking the time to understand and leverage digital out-of-home advertising will help you generate more revenue and monetize your screen network

 But first, a bit of history…